ambient-innovation/django-ai-kit-auth/examples/react-router/README.md

 #### Build Docker Container

-Navigate to the `demo` folder and execute
+Navigate to the `examples/react-router` folder and execute

     docker-compose build

 #### Deploy Docker Containers

-Navigate to the `demo` folder and execute
+Navigate to the `examples/react-router` folder and execute

     docker-compose up -d